Soft tissue venous malformations

-Soft tissue venous malformations, commonly known as soft tissue hemangiomas, are a location-dependent benign vascular soft tissue tumor.
+Soft tissue venous malformations, commonly known as soft tissue hemangiomas, are location-dependent benign vascular soft tissue tumors.

 On this page: